Published in

 What was Rosalba Carriera known for?

-Rosalba Carriera was known for her choice of colours and use of pastels in the Rococo style.
-In addition to her pastel portraitures, she was the first non-french woman to be elected to the French Academy of arts, which in history nobody attained after her for 37 years.
+Rosalba Carriera was known for her choice of colors and use of pastels in the Rococo style.
+In addition to her pastel portraitures, she was the first non-french woman to be elected to the French Academy of Arts, which in history nobody attained after her for 37 years.

 What kind of painter was Rosalba Carriera?